kudzu-cms/kudzu-cli/docs/src/Interfaces/Format.md

 ```

 !!! note "FormatCSV() []string"
-    Just like other Ponzu content extension interfaces, like `Push()`, you will
+    Just like other kudzu content extension interfaces, like `Push()`, you will
     return the JSON struct tags for the fields you want exported to the CSV file.
     These will also be the "header" row in the CSV file to give titles to the file
     columns.
 Keep in mind that all of item.Item's fields are available here as well.